 It’s the live stock price for Adobe Systems, isn’t it!
 Right at the top of the email, in your face, and changing in real time as you read.

 That eye-catching feature is provided by us.
-So, if you want to demonstrate a like a stock price, temperature, donation fund amount, survey results, exchange rate, or anything else, NiftyImages provides the API to do that.
+So, if you want to demonstrate a live statistic like a stock price, temperature, donation fund amount, survey results, exchange rate, or anything else, NiftyImages provides the API to do that.

 Also note the chatty and friendly tone used in the email.
 Rather than being full of industry-jargon, the email addresses the audience in clear, understandable language that throws in a little humour too.